-The federal tax penalty for not being enrolled in health insurance will be eliminated in 2019 because of recent changes made by the Trump Administration.
-However, those that received a penalty for not having health insurance in 2018 will still have to pay the penalty on your 2019 tax forms.
+The federal tax penalty for not being enrolled in health insurance was eliminated in 2019 because of changes made by the Trump Administration.

-The 2018 tax penalty for not having health insurance is $695 for adults and $347.50 for children or 2% of your yearly income, whichever amount is more.
+The prior tax penalty for not having health insurance in 2018 was $695 for adults and $347.50 for children or 2% of your yearly income, whichever amount is more.
 This penalty was designed to protect both people from skipping out on health insurance and not being able to pay off their medical expenses in the event of injury or illness.

 State-level health insurance penalties still may be in effect.